AndriiBanduliak/test/README.md

-I am editing the README file.
+git statusI am editing the README file.
 Adding some more details about the project description.# test